Pixel-gaming/DeadLockDetector/README.md

 I know this is not a standard licence, but I have a hard time deciding on one.
 For now, I basically want to deter people from ripping off my project.

-The key takeaway from here should be, that you still can help this Plugin or Repository grow by contributing to its code, sharing its link, using the jars provided here and sharing the links to jars provided here.
+The key takeaway from here should be, that you still can help this Plugin or Repository grow by contributing to its code, sharing its link, using the jars provided here, sharing the links to jars provided here and contributing/helping with issues [and Discussions should I add them].